jspsych/jsPsych/docs/plugins/survey.md

 Present a question with a limited set of options in a drop-down menu.
 The participant can only select one option.

-In addition to the parameters for all question types, the multi-choice question type also offers the following parameters.
+In addition to the parameters for all question types, the drop-down question type also offers the following parameters.
 Parameters with a default value of *undefined* must be specified.
 Other parameters can be left unspecified if the default value is acceptable.